|

 - expect to wash with your stored cold water; no heat or running water

-• sturdy shoes or work boots
+6. CLOTHING AND BEDDING • sturdy shoes or work boots• rain gear

 • blankets or sleeping bags